Thu, 02/13/2020 - 10:00am

-- Cost: Students should find the price for the tests relatively comparable.
+- Students should find the price for the tests relatively comparable.
 In addition, some students may qualify for state subsidies or other waivers that allow them to take the test for free or at a reduced rate.

-- Time: Some people might notice that the ACT allows less time to answer more questions.
+- Some people might notice that the ACT allows less time to answer more questions.
 The ACT only allows an average of 49 seconds to answer a question while the SAT allows an average of a minute and 10 seconds.
 The SAT also takes about a half hour longer to complete.

 - Testing organizations: Nonprofit organizations run both tests.
 Some students may already be familiar with the SAT's College Board because they also offer advance placement as well as other tests.
 The ACT organization focuses mostly just upon entrance exams.

 Some admissions professionals believe the ACT favors people with better verbal skills while the SAT can help people demonstrate their math skills more effectively.
 Also, the SAT doesn't have its own science section; however, it does sprinkle science-related questions through other portions of the test.

 Generally, people who achieve high scores on one test will probably earn good marks on the other.
 With that said, subtle differences in the structure of the exams can make significant differences for some students.

 A lot can depend upon scores for either of the two tests, and nobody can say that one is necessarily easier than the other one.
 Many high school counselors suggest preparing for and taking both tests as early as possible, even in your junior year.
 Then you can better measure which one gives you higher scores or seems better for your particular strengths.
 Then you can send scores for your stronger test to your college or university of choice.

 And while you can't exactly compare the scores on the two exams, a guideline suggests an SAT score over 1,570 roughly equates to an ACT score of 36.
 Likewise, you might compare an SAT score of about 1,300 to a 28 on the ACT.